kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/README.md

 3. Find `kustomizations` variable.
 It contains a list of kustomizations to generate.
 Each element of list corresonds to directory inside `./resources` folder.
 4. Extend the kustomization list with the name of folder you created in the first step.
 5. Regenerate kustomizations by running: `make flux-update`
 6. Commit your changes and wait for your resources to appear in the cluster.
-You can use `flux get ks <kustomization-name>` to monitor state.
+If you have access to the cluster, you can use `flux get ks <kustomization-name>` to monitor state.

 ### Adding New Helm Release